SAP-samples/teched2023-XP270/exercises/ex3/README.md

 # Exercise 3 - Check alert and resolve problem

-In this exercise you will check the alert information and trigger the previously defined operation flow from the alert.
+In this exercise you will check the alert information and trigger the previously defined operation flow manually from the alert.
 Afterwards you will check that this has resolved the problem.
+Afterwards you will configure that the operation flow is triggered automatically the next time.
 ## Exercise 3.1 Optional : Check e mail notification
 1. If you configured e mail notification in step 1:
 Open your e mail inbox.
 You should have received a mail “Welcome to SAP Cloud ALM” .
 Open the mail.
 It should look similar to below.
 <br>![](/exercises/ex3/images/001.png)